 1. See Roanoke from Center In The Square Rooftop

-Photo: Hotel Roanoke and Read Mountain from the rooftop at Center In The Square
+Photo: Hotel Roanoke and Read Mountain from the rooftop of Center In The Square

 Now that you've seen Roanoke from above venture toward the Roanoke River Greenway to see some parks, attractions and wildlife in the area.
-With endless options in the area such as tubing, ice cream, tap rooms and shopping, you'll get to experience a new layer of what Roanoke can offer.
+With endless options in the area such as tubing, breweries, restaurants & even sandy beaches, you'll get to experience a new layer of what Roanoke can offer.
 You can also check out the Unofficial Guide to the Roanoke River Greenway with stats and the best place to park (spoiler alert: it's at Vic Thomas Park).

 Photo: Iconic Roanoke River Greenway Bridge

-Roanoke has five farmer's markets for you to choose from this upcoming Saturday.
-Salem Farmer's Market, The Vinton Farmer's Market & Botetourt Farmer's Market are all great choices, but if you're looking for the farmer's markets that are closest to downtown Roanoke I'd recommend you check out Roanoke City Market & Grandin Farmers Market.
-Roanoke City Market has a mix of crafts and typical farmer's market items while Grandin Farmer's Market is more food-centered and sourced from local farmers
+Roanoke has five farmer's markets for you to choose from within a 30 minute drive.
+Salem Farmer's Market, The Vinton Farmer's Market & Botetourt Farmer's Market are all great choices, but if you're looking for the farmer's markets closest to downtown Roanoke I'd recommend you check out Roanoke City Market & Grandin Village Farmers Market.
+Roanoke City Market has a mix of crafts, produce & food while Grandin Farmer's Market sells certified and non-certified organic veggies, fruits, locally raised beef and more.

-Roanoke has as much history as it does adventure and night life. and one of the places that's reflected is in the buildings and architecture.
+Roanoke has as much history as it does adventure and nightlife, and an area that reflects this the most is in its buildings and architecture.
 In fact, Roanoke has 52 locations on the National Register of Historical Places listed on Wikipedia.
-If you don't have time for 52 stops, don't fret, here is editor's choice historical things to do in Roanoke Va you'll want to check out, and do so in a fraction of the time.
+If you don't have time for 52 stops, don't fret, here's a list of 12 Historical Roanoke Buildings you'll want to check out, and do so in a fraction of the time.

-Roanoke is known for it's outdoor lifestyle and it's unique food, so I think it's a natural progression that picnicking will be on top of your Roanoke Things to Do list.
-The most iconic places to grab a 'nic would be the Mill Mountain Star, Roanoke River Greenway, or Carvin's Cove Natural Reserve.
-You can read more about these and four more stellar locations in 7 Best Picnic Areas In Roanoke.
+Roanoke is known for it's outdoor lifestyle and it's unique food, so I think it's a natural progression that picnicking will be on top of your Roanoke to do list.
+The most iconic places to grab a lunch on the lawn would have to be the Mill Mountain Star, Roanoke River Greenway, or Carvin's Cove Natural Reserve among others.
+You can read more about these and three more stellar locations in Best Picnic Areas Near Roanoke.

 Photo: Explore Park Village on the Roanoke River

-Finding the right happy hour in Roanoke, Va is the right combination of location, drink style and timing.
-Whether you're in Roanoke for just the weekend or have lived in the area for years we've found the best happy hours in the Summertime and winter have great climate control and a patio during spring and fall times are a must.
-Timing, location & drink type are also key factors when choosing a happy hour location which was the inspiration for the Best Happy Hour Roanoke Va drink special guide.
+Finding the perfect happy hour in Roanoke, Va is all about the right combination of location, drink selection, and timing.
+Whether you're visiting for the weekend or have lived in the area for years, we've rounded up the best happy hours for any season.
+Not sure where to start?
+Check out the Best Happy Hour In Roanoke drink special guide, featuring a list of drink deals and a sneak peek inside each establishment.

-If you're looking to take in a nature walk, expansive vista, waterfall hike or a jagged rock crawl climb, Roanoke and it's surrounding areas have you covered.
-There's the 27 miles of the Appalachian Trail that make up the Virginia's Triple Crown or you can take it in more manageable sections of McAfee Knob, Tinker Cliffs and Dragon's Tooth.
-For the seasoned veterans or newcomers alike, check out The 20 Hikes Around Roanoke for a complete checklist of the most popular hikes around Roanoke, Va.
+If you're looking to enjoy a nature walk, take in an expansive vista, embark on a waterfall hike, or tackle a jagged rock crawl, Roanoke and its surrounding areas have you covered.
+You can explore the 27 miles of the Appalachian Trail that make up Virginia's Triple Crown, or take on more manageable sections like McAfee Knob, Tinker Cliffs, and Dragon's Tooth.
+Whether you're a seasoned veteran or a newcomer, check out the 23 Hikes Near Roanoke - Under :59 for a complete checklist of the most popular hikes around Roanoke, from Trailhead to Summit all under 59 seconds.

 Photo: Mill Mountain Park Overlooking Downtown Roanoke with McAfee Knob in the Distance

-Let's face it, hiking to a waterfall is a luxury only summertime hikers would ever consider.
 If you're in the 6-8 month range in Virginia that waterfall hikes sound enjoyable, Roanoke and it's surrounding areas won't disappoint.
-Unlike the hikes, parks & attractions in Roanoke, the waterfalls are more spread out with the closet being 40 minutes away (Bottom Creek Gorge) and the furthest being 90 minutes away (Falling Springs Falls).
+Unlike other attractions in Roanoke, the waterfalls are more spread out with the closet being 40 minutes away (Bottom Creek Gorge) and the furthest being 90 minutes away (Falling Springs Falls).
 For all destinations in between, click the best 9 Roanoke Waterfalls for waterfall height comparison, hike times, maps and more.

 Photo: Falling Springs Falls, Va